I am becoming more and more sure that I am going to stay here in Korea.

 When I was young, I heard people say they “had a heart” for a certain nation,

 and I had no concept of what they meant.
-I would hear people say they were “called” to a certain place or occupation, and I assumed it was an experience for only a small minority of people.
+I would hear people say they were “called” to a certain place or occupation, and I assumed it was a experience reserved for only a small minority of people.

-But now, I guess I would say it feels like love.
+But now, I think I know what they were talking about.
+I would say it feels like love.
 It feels like clarity.
 It feels like being fully alive.